synthpop-galaxy/synthpop/README.md

 # Synthpop

+(For full documentation, see our ReadTheDocs, which is under construction as of June 2024)

 Synthpop is an object-oriented, modular Python framework for generating synthetic population models.
 It generates a star catalog following the specified model and configuration.